Menu

 Reykjadalur – Icelandic for “smoky valley” – is located just off the Ring Road, around a 50-minute drive from Reykjavík.
 Situated near an extinct volcano, the valley is home to multiple hot springs and mud pools.
 The key highlight of this region, though, is its geothermal river.

-Once you’ve arrived you can strip off and slip into the warm waters, enjoying your incredible surroundings.
+Once you arrive, you can slip into the warm waters to marvel at your incredible surroundings.
 This is a wild swimming spot, so you don’t need to pay anything.
-Also bear in mind that there are no toilets or changing facilities.
+Also, bear in mind that there are no toilets or changing facilities.

 Reykjadalur hot spring river